nehcgnak/CrackingMachineLearningInterview/README.md

         SVM can be seen as hinge loss + l2 regularization (loss + regularization) + quadratic programming or other fancier optimization algorithms like SMO (optimization).

 #### What is the difference between Logistic and Liner Regressions?
-        LogR is Classifier, LR is Regression.
+        LogR is classifier, LR is regression.
         LogR values are between 0 and 1 and probabilty in between as well.
         LR values are in realnumbers from 1 to postive N (where N is known)
 ![](https://miro.medium.com/proxy/0*gKOV65tvGfY8SMem.png)